arungudelli/angularjswiki/content/en/angular/angular-material-icons-list-mat-icon-list/index.md

 `<link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">`

-  1. We have around 900+ icons all from a single, small file(42KB) and divided into 10+ categories.
+1. There are around 900+ material icons, all are from a single, small file(42KB) and divided into 10+ categories.
-  2. We can serve the file from Google web font server or can be hosted from our own server
+2. We can use the file hosted in Google web font server or can be hosted in our own server.
-  3. Material icons mat-icon supported by all modern web browsers
+3. Material icons (mat-icon) are supported by all modern web browsers.
-  4. We can do all theming like color,size etc using pure CSS
+4. We can do all theming like color,size etc using pure CSS.

 {{% alert note %}}
-I have created a [free ebook](#download-angular-material-icons-list-pdf) which contains complete list of material icons in PDF format.
+I have created a [free ebook](#download-angular-material-icons-list-pdf), which contains material icon list in PDF format.
 {{% /alert%}}

 {{% toc %}}